hashicorp/serf/website/source/docs/agent/options.html.markdown

   Event handlers can be changed by reloading the configuration.

 * `-join` - Address of another agent to join upon starting up.
 This can be specified multiple times to specify multiple agents to join.
-If Serf is unable to join with any of the specified addresses, agent startup will fail.
+Startup will succeed if any specified agent can be joined, but will fail if none of the agents specified can be joined.
 By default, the agent won't join any nodes when it starts up.

 * `-replay` - If set, old user events from the past will be replayed for the agent/cluster that is joining based on a `-join` configuration.
 Otherwise,